-The Trust has an Adults with Safe Guarding Needs Policy.
-This policy is available on request from the Volunteer Development team.
+The Trust has a safeguarding policy which is available on request from the Community Engagement team.

 Volunteer roles that involve working with vulnerable people are assessed to determine the extent of that involvement.
 There are roles such as education leaders or work party leaders for which we ask you to undertake an enhanced disclosure check via the Disclosure and Barring Service.